Gold after Randomized Sand: Model-X Split Knockoffs for Controlled Transformation Selection: Methodology

-In the cases where the distribution of $\rX$ is well known, for any choice of $\rA$, the $\rAt$ satisfying the exchangeability condition \eqref{eq: exchangeability} can be constructed in a sequential way as shown in Algorithm \ref{algo: sequential generation}, similar to \cite{candes2018panning}.
+In the cases where the distribution of $\rX$ is well known, for any choice of $\rA$, $\rAt$ can be constructed sequentially to satisfy the exchangeability condition \eqref{eq: exchangeability}, as shown in Algorithm \ref{algo: sequential generation}, which is similar to \cite{candes2018panning}.
+The proof of Algorithm \ref{algo: sequential generation} satisfies the exchangeability is given in Supplementary Material Section A.